TheMrIron2/DeSmuME-PSP/README.md

 - Converting SDL calls to native PSP calls
 - Optimizing DSonPSP using assembly code

+@NT-Bourgeois-Iridescence-Technologies will start working more on this project towards the end of July.

+Top Priorities:
+- Revamp Graphics (huge performance boost)
+- Remove SDL (replace with stardust or something?)
+- Faster interpreter

 Come talk to us on our discord server at https://discord.gg/bePrj9W if you're interested in helping out!